-Control method/Product Time of application Remarks Birds (late summer, fall- Birds (late summer, fall-during ripening) Scare devices and hazing Before damage occurs Place in vineyard: distress calls, exploder guns, cracker shells, foil, kites, eye spot balloons.
-The USDA-APHIS (Animal and Plant Health Inspection Service) can be a valuable resource for management of wildlife damage to agricultural crops.
-Contact a local or regional specialist for assistance: http://www.aphis.usda.gov/wildlife_damage/ Shooting and other direct control Before grapes ripen It's illegal to shoot migratory birds without a permit from the U.S. Fish and Wildlife Service.
-See comment above about APHIS.
-Netting Before grapes ripen Place on each side of canopy or drape over canopy; support above vines on a frame.
+Control method or product Time of application Remarks Birds (late summer, fall- -during ripening) Netting Before grapes ripen Place on each side of canopy or drape over canopy; support above vines on a frame.
 Remove just before harvest.
 Labor costs may be high.
 Net costs \$800/A or more.
 Add labor costs for installation and removal.
 Net life: 7-15 years.
-Nearly 100% effective.
+Nearly 100% effective if applied appropriately.
 Predators Before grapes ripen Raptors have been used with limited efficacy in some vineyard sites.
 They take a long time to establish residence (nesting) in the vineyard and can be costly.
+Consider consulting a professional to use raptor perches.